 13 SIGNS OF OVERSPENDING

-Discover tell-tale signs that you might be overspending and find out what to do about it.
+Discover signs that indicate you might be overspending and find out what to do about it.

 1. MINIMUM PAYMENTS